McBrown bags branded Toyota Vitz as part of her new ambassadorial deal

 - Congratulatory messages poured in for her as many hailed her as the queen of ambassadorial deals

-Seasoned actress Nana Ama McBrown has bagged yet again another ambassadorial deal with a food company.
+Seasoned actress Nana Ama McBrown has bagged another ambassadorial deal with a food company.

 Nana Ama McBrown bags new ambassadorial deal

-On February 1, 2024, Deedeaw Spices Ghana unveiled Nana Ama McBrown as its brand-new ambassador.
+On February 1, 2024, Deedew Spices Ghana unveiled Nana Ama McBrown as its brand-new ambassador.

 As part of the unveiling ceremony, The Empress was given a branded Toyota Vitz.
 In the video, she drove the beautiful car away as she beamed with smiles.